groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-java-squiggly-annotations-pdf/_index.md

 ### Step 2: Create and Configure Your Squiggly Annotation

 Here's where the real customization happens.
-This code creates a professional-looking squiggly annotation:
+This code creates a professional‑looking squiggly annotation:

 ```java
 // Create a new SquigglyAnnotation instance